reactorlabs/rir/README.md

 * Or for even specific debugging use the `debugFlags` argument of `pir.compile`.
 Debug flags can be created using `pir.debugFlags`, for example to debug the register allocator, you could use `pir.compile(f, debugFlags=pir.debugFlags(PrintFinalPir=TRUE,DebugAllocator=TRUE))`.
 * To change the default debug flags at runtime use `pir.setDebugFlags(pir.debugFlags(...))`.

-We periodically [benchmark](documentation/benchmarking.md) the performance of the optimizer
+We periodically [benchmark](documentation/benchmarking.md) the performance of the optimizer.

-We periodically [benchmark](documentation/benchmarking.md) the performance of the optimizer
+The documenation also contains the information for running the benchmarks locally.

 ### Off-Tree builds